jturner421/metaprompting/docs/guides/getting-started.md

 ## Metadata Information

 For detailed information about each prompt, including which LLMs the prompt has been tested with, refer to the metadata files.
-These files follow the naming convention of the prompt's filename, but with a `.meta.md` extension.
+These files reside in the same directory as their prompts and follow the naming convention of the prompt's filename, but with a `.meta.md` extension.

 ## Continuous Improvement